 Diane Weinroth, The Children’s Law Center and American University Washington College of Law

-Prof. Edward Allen, UDC David A. Clark School of Law
+Prof. Edward Allen, UDC David A. Clarke School of Law

 Jeannine C. Sanford, Bread for the City